House of Lusignan: Legacy

 Two of the Lusignan domains in France were erected into feudal Marquisates in 1618 and 1722 by Kings Louis XIII and Louis XV respectively.

 "Prince" de Lusignan

-In 1880, a former Maronite priest Kafta declared that his wife Marie was a descendant of Guy de Lusignan and styled her Princess of Lusignan of Cyprus, of Jerusalem and of Armenia.
+In 1880, a former Maronite priest Kalfa Narbei declared that he was a descendant of Guy de Lusignan and styled himself as the Prince of Lusignan of Cyprus, of Jerusalem and of Armenia.
 He took the name Guy de Lusignan and title of Prince.
-They started selling self-styled chivalric orders.
-After the death of Guy/Kafta in 1905, Marie's lover became Grand Master and called himself Comte d'Alby de Gratigny.
+He started offering self-styled chivalric orders.
+After the death of Guy/Kalfa Narbei in 1905, his wife Marie's lover became the alleged Grand Master and called himself Comte d'Alby de Gratigny.
 He became involved in a fake art scandal in 1910.

-There was a descendant of the above priest living in London and Dublin as late as the 1990s.

 Dynastic orders

 The self-styled Prince of the 1880s sold dynastic orders; in some cases, these are based on actual historical orders associated with Lusignan.